mark-cooper/chef-archivesspace/README.md

 Notes on the database attributes:

-- If the embedded database is being used (embedded is true) then the mysql settings are ignored
+- If the embedded database is being used (embedded is true) then the other settings are ignored
-- If mysql is being used (embedded is false):
+- If another database is being used (embedded is false):
-    - mysql will run locally if host is "localhost"
+    - mysql will run locally if the recipe is added to the run list
         - database called "name" will be created
         - database user called "user" will be created with "password"
         - all privileges are granted on database "name" for "user"
-    - otherwise will attempt to connect to an external database called "name" with "user" and "password"
+    - there will be an attempt to connect to the database called "name" with "user" and "password"
+        - in the case of a remote database you will need to override the default "localhost" host setting

 License & Authors
 -----------------